thrackle-io/forte-rules-engine-v1/docs/userGuides/rules/ACCOUNT-APPROVE-DENY-ORACLE-FLEXIBLE.md

 ### Parameter Validation:

-The following validation will be carried out by the create function in order to ensure that these parameters are valid and make sense:
+The following validation will be carried out by the add function in order to ensure that these parameters are valid and make sense:

 - `_appManagerAddr` is not the zero address.
 - `_oracleAddress` is not the zero address.